 Israeli policy leaves the villagers with no options: they are prevented from entering Israel and working in Jerusalem because they are considered West Bank residents; on the other hand, access to the West Bank, and even the nearby villages of al-Jib and Beit Iksa, requires lengthy travel on bypass roads.

-I challenge you to read the entire, downloadable report (only 20 pages, with photos and map), here:
+I challenge you to read the entire report (including several photos and maps), here:

 The daily Israeli harassment of Nabi Samwil’s beleaguered remaining villagers continues unabated, if not stepped up a notch or two.
 This story appeared in +972 magazine on-line on 18 May 2014.
 Read it HERE.
 Here, as in dozens of other places around the Occupied Territories, it’s al-Nakba du jour…

 The Emek Shaveh report is now encapsulated in a 6-minute VIDEO.